nebulab/playbook/people-ops/travel-policy.html.md

 ## Reimbursements

+To obtain reimbursement, you'll have to use your American Express corporate credit card.
-To obtain a reimbursement, every team member has to submit a complete travel expense report, attaching every expense receipt (for both meals and travel) within seven days of their return date from the trip.
+Transactions made through the company credit card don't require an expense report.
+For all expenses where the company credit card cannot be used, or if you refused to have a corporate credit card, you'll have to submit an expense report, attaching your receipts (for both meals and travel) within seven days of your return.

+You can also download the “Dipendenti in Cloud” native mobile application to enter expenses from your phone.

 ### Reimbursement for travel in Italy

-We offer full reimbursement for the following expenses: train tickets, flight tickets, car rental, bus tickets, hotel stay with breakfast and possible event ticket.
-Meals are on the Team member.
+We offer full reimbursement for the following expenses: train tickets, flight tickets, car rentals, bus tickets, hotel stay with breakfast and event ticket.
+Meals are on the team member.
 Moreover, we offer full reimbursement for Taxi/Bus rides from/to the train station, bus station or airport to/from the hotel and for the journey hotel/venue/hotel.

 ### Reimbursement for international travel

-We offer full reimbursement for the following expenses: train tickets, flight tickets, car rentals, bus tickets, travel insurance, hotel stays and a daily refund of up to €60,00/day for meals and possible event ticket.
+We offer full reimbursement for the following expenses: train tickets, flight tickets, car rentals, bus tickets, travel insurance, hotel stays, event ticket and a daily refund of up to €60,00/day for meals including tips.
+This daily allowance is cumulative for all days spent abroad.
+Alcoholic and soft drinks are included with meals but must not exceed €15 per day.

 We also fully reimburse any [Uber](#uber), cab or public transport rides from/to your train station, bus station, airport, hotel or venue.